johnbender/jqm-rails/doc/post.md

 On validation failure the content of `/users` is effitively identical to `/users/new` save for the possible addition of the error message markup.
 The problem is that the page content for `/users` also has a form that submits to `/users` as its action which is the aformentioned noop.

 The solution we normally recommend is to add `data-ajax=false` on the form so which will prevent the framework from hijacking the submit.
 Unfortunately that also means no animation/transition.
-One quick way to get around the problem and retain the nice transitions is to differentiate the action path with a url parameter.
+One quick way to get around the problem and retain the nice transitions is to differentiate the action path with a url parameter (`app/helpers/application_helper.rb`).

 ```ruby
 # NOTE severly pushing the "clever" envelope here